Maxine Evans: Career

 In 2006 Evans had a role in the Doctor Who spin-off Torchwood, appearing in the episode "Countrycide" as Helen Sherman, a cannibal who lived in the Brecon Beacons with her husband Evan Sherman, portrayed by Owen Teale, who worked alongside Evan and other villagers to get those passing by ready for harvest.

 In the Sky1 TV Series Stella, she plays the part of Rhian, who pushes a dog around in a pram and hasn't had a shower for some time.
 She was at school with Stella and already has seven grandchildren, despite being only 42.

 She also appeared as a semi regular character Mrs Busby in the BBC drama Call The Midwife.

 She has also worked extensively behind the camera too.
-First writing, directing and as the head story-liner on the Royal Television Society Awards winning welsh drama Nuts and Bolts.
+First writing, directing and as the head story-liner on the Royal Television Society Awards winning Welsh drama Nuts and Bolts.
 She went on to be the series editor on Crossroads and story-liner on Coronation Street.

-Evans's production of The Revlon Girl written by Neil Docking won Best New Play the Off West End Awards and was nominated for Outstanding Achievement at the Olivier Awards in 2018.
+Evans's production of The Revlon Girl written by Neil Docking received the 2018 Offie for "Best New Play", followed by nomination for the 2018 Olivier Award for Outstanding Achievement.